-The percentage of ELL, Low Income, and foster youth students that received intervention support has increased for all three programs.
+The actions implemented under this goal were effective in helping LESD improve academic achievement and promote equity for all students.
+The percentage of ELL, Low Income, and foster youth students that received intervention/supplemental support has increased for all three programs as indicated by the data above.
 This is specifically supported by Actions 3.3, 3.7, 3.8, and 3.14.

-Teachers on Special Assignment have provided effective coaching and instructional support to teachers throughout the school district.
-They coach teachers effectively using lesson study, just in time instructional feedback, and grade level PLCs to support improving student learning and outcomes.
-We have taken numerous steps in our Professional Development plan to increase the opportunity for teachers to learn, synthesize ideas, and put these ideas into practice.
-These new learning opportunities translate into better student outcomes.
+Although STAR data showed that some of the grade levels demonstrated positive growth in ELA and Math others did not and we feel that continued implementation of the described actions are appropriate.
+Teachers on Special Assignment, Action 11, have provided effective coaching and instructional support to teachers throughout the school district.
+They coach teachers effectively using lesson studies, just in time instructional feedback, and grade level PLCs to support improving student learning and outcomes.
+We have taken numerous steps in our Professional Development, Actions 5 and 12, and plan to increase the opportunities for teachers to learn, synthesize ideas, and put these ideas into practice.
+These new learning opportunities have the potential for improved better student outcomes.